rootsecdev/ChromeOS/README.md

   pwgen -s -y -c -n 14 1
   ```

   This commamnd will generate one secure 14 character password using symbols, atleast 1 capital letter, and atleast 1 number.
 Its quick and easy.
-To generate lots of 14 character passwords at once you can either drop the "1" off at the end or choost a different number of passwords to generate.
+To generate lots of 14 character passwords at once you can either drop the "1" off at the end or choose a different number of passwords to generate.

 6. Install Nano.
 Nano is a nice text editor for Linux terminal.
 I use it when opening up documents from emails I may receive from known contacts.
 Also I prefer nano to draft up emails, docs and even blog posts.